wp-plugins/wp-live-chat-support/readme.txt

 = Free Version Features =

-	â–º WP Live Chat Support is a fully functional live chat plugin â–º Initiate live chats with your visitors â–º Easy to use interface for both the admin and the visitor â–º No advertising or links
+	► WP Live Chat Support is a fully functional live chat plugin ► Initiate live chats with your visitors
+	► Easy to use interface for both the admin and the visitor ► No advertising or links
-	â–º No "Powered by" links on the live chat window â–º No monthly live chat subscriptions needed â–º Provide live support for your site for free
+	► No "Powered by" links on the live chat window
+	► No monthly live chat subscriptions needed
+	► Provide live support for your site for free

 = Pro Version Features =

-	â–º Initiate live chats with online visitors â–º Chat to more than one visitor at a time â–º Access historical live chat records
+	► Initiate live chats with online visitors
+	► Chat to more than one visitor at a time
+	► Access historical live chat records
-	â–º Set up your user profile
+	► Set up your user profile
-	â–º Add your company logo to the live chat window â–º Add your photo to the live chat window â–º Edit all text fields
+	► Add your company logo to the live chat window
+	► Add your photo to the live chat window
+	► Edit all text fields
-	â–º World-class support
+	► World-class support
-	â–º Fully customizable live chat experience
+	► Fully customizable live chat experience

 Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/) for only $24.95 once off!